TommyMart/QuizNight_Terminal_App/readme.md

 If you're unsure where abouts you are within the file tree of your device, you can execute the print working directory command ```pwd```, which will print the directory in which you currently are.
 Another great command is ```ls```, this stands for list and will list all the files and directories within the current directory.
 If you want to move into a directory within that list use the change directory command ```cd``` followed by the directory name like so ```cd T1A3_Terminal_App```.

-If you're getting ```zsh: command not found: chmod +x scripts/run.sh``` when trying to run the previous ```chmod +x scripts/run.sh``` code, it might be the odd case of because the command was copy and pasted.
-Try writing the command yourself instead of copying and pasting in this instance and it should hopefully work.
-I'm not sure why this is the case but some of my fellow students ran into this error and following the above instructions fixed the issue.

  ---

 ## Packages